PixelsJr/CTF/README.md

 ## Solution Walkthrough

-A solution walkthrough is provided to guide users through finding all the flags.
-Here are the general steps:

-1. **Login Page**:
-   - Exploit weak passwords to login and find the first flag.
-2. **User Profile**:
-   - Escalate privileges to admin and discover a second flag.
-3. **Search Form**:
-   - Use SQL Injection to retrieve a hidden flag.
-4. **XSS Vulnerability**:
-   - Inject a malicious script to expose the next flag.
-5. **File Upload**:
-   - Upload a malicious file to trigger another vulnerability.
-6. **IDOR**:
-   - Manipulate URLs to access unauthorized resources and find another flag.
-7. **Sensitive Data**:
-   - Intercept and expose sensitive data to find the last flag.

-The full walkthrough can be found in the `walkthrough.md` file.
+The full walkthrough to find all flags can be found in the `walkthrough.md` file.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL) Version 3 - see the [LICENSE](LICENSE) file for details.

 ---